Rouen Normandy, France Travel Guide

 Proof of your intent to leave the Schengen Region within the permitted timeframe is often required.
 This can be a confirmed flight, train, or bus ticket.

 You may need to show you have enough money to cover your stay.
-This could be recent bank statements, credit card statements, or cash.
+This might be recent bank statements, credit card statements, or cash.

-Keep electronic copies of all key documents on your phone or within the cloud.
-Store physical copies apart from the originals for added security.
+Keep electronic copies of all key documents on your phone or in the cloud.
+Store physical copies aside from the originals for added security.

 Proof of accommodation: Hotel bookings, rental agreements, or an invitation letter from a host inside France are cases of acceptable proof.